 - Have them share that information in a way that you can capture

 - Execute the transfer

 - Measure and evaluate the knowledge transferred

-1. Identify whose knowledge in the organization you need to gather.
+1. Identify the knowledge that you need to gather

-This is the first phase to the entire process and the most important.
-Determining who you’re collecting knowledge from and what information you need to capture is the basis for the whole process.
+This is the first phase of the process, and arguably the most important.
+Here, you’ll need to determine from whom you’re collecting knowledge and what information you need to capture.

 - Who are the “go-to” people in the organization?

 - What do only they know how to do?